FedEx Guy Who Rescued American Flag Gives First Interview

 “I’m not going to be out there asking people for stuff; if you want to buy me a meal, If you want to buy me a beer, if you want to send me gift cards or something, I would rather you guys take that money, and there’s a plethora list of veteran charities that are so in need of money.”

-Under a 1989 Supreme Court decision, flag burning is considered a from of freedom of speech under the First Amendment to the U.S. Constitution.
+Under a 1989 Supreme Court decision, flag burning is considered a form of freedom of speech under the First Amendment to the U.S. Constitution.

 I'm with the #FedEx guy #Hero pic.twitter.com/mmstbLT6HD